jazzband/django-debug-toolbar/docs/panels.rst

 This panel is included but inactive by default.
 You can activate it by default with the ``DISABLE_PANELS`` configuration option.

-For version of python 3.12 and after you need to add --nothreading to the runserver.
-Concurrent requests don't work with the profiling.
+For version of Python 3.12 and later you need to use ``python -m manage runserver --nothreading`` Concurrent requests don't work with the profiling panel.

 The panel will include all function calls made by your project if you're using the setting ``settings.BASE_DIR`` to point to your project's root directory.